 You simply cannot escape the fact that, presently, we are living in a time of uncertainly that is far removed that the vast majority have ever experienced in our lifetimes.
 With governments around the world asking us all to stay inside and work from home where possible, it feels as though life has been paused and it could very well be that way for the next few months.

 However, as difficult as these times are for us on a human level, they are equally as tough – if not more so – from a business point of view.
 Within just a couple of weeks of Covid-19 taking a hold on society, we have seen reports of various businesses (both small and large) laying workers off and/or requesting they accept a significant pay cut or unpaid leave.
-It begs the question as to how do businesses dust themselves down and pick up from where they left off before the madness that surrounds us?
+Does it beg the question as to how do businesses dust themselves down and pick up from where they left off before the madness that surrounds us?

-While business may have taken a downward turn and things are nowhere near as busy as they usually are, you can decide to look at this from a positive perspective.
-Instead of becoming bogged down with the negatives, you can view this as an opportunity to plan and prepare for the latter months of the year and beyond – after all, when do you ever have the time to but so much thought and effort into this?
+While a business may have taken a downward turn and things are nowhere near as busy as they usually are, you can decide to look at this from a positive perspective.
+Instead of becoming bogged down with the negatives, you can view this as an opportunity to plan and prepare for the later months of the year and beyond – after all, when do you ever have the time to but so much thought and effort into this?

 We will come out of the other side of this and life as we knew it will return and it will be business as usual.
-While many businesses will be in a state of flux as they suddenly realise that the pandemic is over and customers are returning, you can be significantly ahead of the game by already having your plans in place for how you go about bouncing back.
+While many businesses will be in a state of flux as they suddenly realize that the pandemic is over and customers are returning, you can be significantly ahead of the game by already having your plans in place for how you go about bouncing back.

 Adapt and Overcome